Stepwell: Function and use

 The stepwell ensures the availability of water during periods of drought.
 The stepwells had social, cultural and religious significance.
 These stepwells were proven to be well-built sturdy structures, after withstanding earthquakes.
 Stepwells and wells played a critical role in serving as a direct means to fresh water across much of India where an abundance of fresh water is only available during the monsoon season.
 Because stepwells are built without mortar, groundwater below the water table line will filter through the stone and into the wells.
-While the rivers, rivulets, creeks, and other natural water bodies dry up in this climate zone, stepwell and wells remain at a depth where there is less exposure to sun and heat.
-The majority of surviving stepwells originally served a leisure purpose alongside being main source of water for basic needs like bathing, washing clothes, farming, and watering animals.
+While the rivers, rivulets, creeks, and other natural water bodies dry up in this climate zone, stepwells remain at a depth where there is less exposure to sun and heat.
+The majority of surviving stepwells originally served a leisure purpose alongside being the main source of water for basic needs like bathing, washing clothes, farming, and watering animals.
 Stepwells also served as a place for social gatherings and religious ceremonies.
 Usually, women were more associated with these wells because they were the ones who collected the water.
 Also, it was they who prayed and offered gifts to the goddess of the well for her blessings.

 The well-water is known to attract insects, animals, and many other germ breeding organisms.
 These stepwells, being a common space in frequent use by the inhabitants of the area, were considered to be a source of spreading epidemics and diseases.